Stop Doomscrolling: Marvin the “Mental Health Warrior” Cat Embraces Mindset Rule 10

 I squinted.
 “So… you’re telling me to doomscroll — but ironically?”

 “Exactly,” Marvin nodded.
 “You already have the scrolling reflex.
-Just redirect it!
-Most of your stress lives in your thought loops.
+Just redirect it.
+Most of your stress lives in thought loops.
 Laughter breaks the loop.
-Humor isn’t frivolousit’s tactical neuroscience in a party hat.
+Humor isn’t frivolous — it’s tactical neuroscience in a party hat.”

 Our Turn:

 When I catch myself sinking into endless bad news, I stop and flip the script.
 Instead of scrolling deeper into despair, I deliberately scroll for laughs.
-I’ll pull up my stash of memes, goofy videos, or pet photos and suddenly the spiral breaks.
+I pull up my stash of memes, goofy videos, or pet photos — and suddenly the spiral breaks.

-Sometimes I even throw one into my Emergency Laughs Only group chat — no politics, no complaints, just pure humor.
-Within seconds, someone fires back with something ridiculous and we’re all laughing.
+Sometimes I even drop one into my Emergency Laughs Only group chat.
+No politics.
+No complaints.
+Just pure humor.
+Within seconds, someone fires back with something ridiculous, and we’re all laughing.

 Action 3: Talk to Your Tribe